Wallace Beery: Comedy film star – Essanay Studios

 In 1913, he moved to Chicago to work for Essanay Studios.
 His first movie was likely a comedy short, His Athletic Wife (1913).

 Beery was then cast as Sweedie, a Swedish maid character he played in drag in a series of short comedy films from 1914 to 1916.
 Sweedie Learns to Swim (1914) co-starred Ben Turpin.
 Sweedie Goes to College (1915) starred Gloria Swanson, whom Beery married the following year.

 Other Beery films (mostly shorts) from this period included In and Out (1914), The Ups and Downs (1914), Cheering a Husband (1914), Madame Double X (1914), Ain't It the Truth (1915), Two Hearts That Beat as Ten (1915), and The Fable of the Roistering Blades (1915).

 The Slim Princess (1915), with Francis X. Bushman, was one of his earliest feature-length films.
 Beery also did The Broken Pledge (1915) and A Dash of Courage (1916), both with Swanson.

-Beery was a German soldier in The Little American (1917) with Mary Pickford, directed by Cecil B. De Mille.
+Beery played a German soldier in The Little American (1917) with Mary Pickford, directed by Cecil B. De Mille.
 He did some comedies for Mack Sennett, Maggie's First False Step (1917) and Teddy at the Throttle (1917), but he gradually left that genre and specialized in portrayals of villains prior to becoming a major leading man during the sound era.

 Villainous roles

 In 1917, Beery portrayed Pancho Villa in Patria at a time when Villa was still active in Mexico.
 (Beery reprised the role 17 years later in Viva Villa!.)

 Beery was a villainous German in The Unpardonable Sin (1919) with Blanche Sweet.
 For Paramount, he did The Love Burglar (1919) with Wallace Reid; Victory (1919), with Jack Holt; Behind the Door (1919), as another villainous German; and The Life Line (1919) with Holt.

-Beery was the villain in five major releases in 1920: 813; The Virgin of Stamboul for director Tod Browning; The Mollycoddle with Douglas Fairbanks, in which Fairbanks and Beery fistfought as they tumbled down a steep mountain (see the photograph in the gallery below); and in the noncomedic Western The Round-Up starring Roscoe Arbuckle as an obese cowboy in a well-received serious film with the tagline "Nobody loves a fat man."
+Beery was the villain in five major releases in 1920: 813; The Virgin of Stamboul for director Tod Browning; The Mollycoddle with Douglas Fairbanks, in which Fairbanks and Beery fist fought as they tumbled down a steep mountain; and in the noncomedic Western The Round-Up starring Roscoe Arbuckle as an obese cowboy in a well-received serious film with the tagline "Nobody loves a fat man."
 Beery continued his villainy cycle that year with The Last of the Mohicans, playing Magua.

-Beery had a supporting part in The Four Horsemen of the Apocalypse (1920) with Rudolph Valentino.
-He was a villainous Tong leader in A Tale of Two Worlds (1921), and was the bad guy again in Sleeping Acres (1922), Wild Honey (1922), and I Am the Law (1922), which also featured his brother Noah Beery Sr.
+Beery had a supporting part in The Four Horsemen of the Apocalypse (1921) with Rudolph Valentino.
+He was a villainous Tong leader in A Tale of Two Worlds (1921) and was the bad guy again in Sleeping Acres (1922), Wild Honey (1922), and I Am the Law (1922), which also featured his brother Noah Beery Sr.